-While it is difficult to establish any one west African city as the best, there are 5 major West African cities that stand out among the rest in terms of good infrastructural design and development, having a system that works.
+While it is difficult to establish any one West African city as the best, there are 5 major West African cities that stand out among the rest in terms of good infrastructural design and development as well as having a system that works.

 1. Accra – Ghana